PWParsons/paygate/readme.md

 }
 ```

-The `get` magic method allow you to call any string after the word 'get' and it will return that value, for example:
+The `get` magic method allows you to call any string after the word 'get' and it will return that value, for example:

 ```json
 {